 After a previous banning, Uber has recently returned to Seoul and expats can therefore also use the Uber app to get around the city.

 Driving in Seoul

 Many expats find that owning a car in South Korea is unnecessary or even best avoided – especially if they don't plan to do much travelling in the countryside.

-There are plenty of car rental companies, including well-known international names, but parking in the city is often difficult to find and navigating the heavy traffic can be troublesome.
+There are plenty of car rental companies, including well-known international names, that expats can use if wanting to take a trip out of the city by private car.
+For inner-city travel, however, parking is often difficult to find and navigating the heavy traffic can be troublesome.

 Walking in Seoul

 Although Seoul is large and densely populated, there is usually a subway stop within a 10-minute walk of anywhere an expat might want to go within the city.
 As a result, it's possible to navigate the city through a combination of walking and riding the subway.